 The IPCC does not conduct research of its own, nor does it monitor climate related data or parameters.
 Rather, by bringing scientists together, the IPCC forms a comprehensive, joint understanding of the most recent scientific, technical and socio-economic information on climate change impacts, adaptation and mitigation.
 Thousands of scientists and experts contribute to the work of the IPCC as authors, contributors and reviewers on a voluntary basis.

 The first IPCC Assessment Report was published in 1990.
-The 5th Assessment Report will be finalized at the last week of October 2014 in Copenhagen.
+The 5th Assessment Report was be finalized during the last week of October 2014 in Copenhagen.
 It’s main content has already been published in three individual parts by working groups (WG I-III):

 - The WG 1 report: The Physical Science Basis, 23-26 Sep 2013, Stockholm, Sweden